-At the 50 mile mark Limpio lived up to her name.
-She asked if we could hand out under an overpass until the rain cleared.
-Since she showered yesterday.
-Of course I said yes.
+At the 50 mile mark Limpia lived up to her name.
+It started raining heavily and she asked if we could hang out at an overpass until it ended.
+Limpia showered yesterday, so of course I said yes.

-This gave me a more time to read up on the navigation center console.
+This gave me a more time to study the navigation center console.
 Wow it’s packed with functions.
-I never knew there were Weather Bands.
+I never knew the radio had were Weather Bands!